UK Small Grants Scheme

 For further information about elegibilty and the terms and conditions for this funding please review our Terms and Conditions.

 Applicants that are eligible for the ‘Challenge Fund for Historic Buildings at Risk’ run through the Architectural Heritage Fund with funds from Historic England and the Andrew Lloyd Webber Foundation will not be a priority for the Theatres Protection Fund UK Small Grants Scheme.

 How to apply

 Trustees of The Theatres Trust will meet in December 2016 to consider further Small Grants Scheme awards.
-Deadline for Round Nine applications is Midday on Wednesday 26 October 2016.
+Deadline for Round Nine applications is extended to Monday 31 October at 5pm.